Title: Teach yourself ADHD with Rory Bremner and Tony Lloyd of the ADHD Foundation

 As a mimic, he’s provided definitive impersonations of PMs and Presidents from Major to Mandela, Blair to Brown, Clinton to Cameron and Bush to Trump.

 As himself, he’s been presenter, writer, quiz-show host, actor, translator and even (briefly) ballroom dancer.
 (Strictly, 2011.
-WTF?)
+WTF?).

 He returned to prime-time TV in September 2018 as team captain in the ITV series, The Imitation Game.
+He’s a regular on Countdown and recently spent a week on Richard Osman’s House of Games.

 In a TV career of over 30 years, he’s won numerous awards, including 3 BAFTAs for his long-running Channel 4 satire series Bremner Bird & Fortune, featuring Rory and the two Johns.